tadklimp/ellilive_old/README.md

 ## ElliLive
-### - Currently under construction -
+### - Currently archived -

 ## Description

 This a set of SuperCollider Classes I used while performing live as _Tadklimp_ or with our _Ellicist_ duo.
-There are currently "hard-coded" directories and still under development.
+There are "hard-coded" directories and still some bugs unsolved.
+Archived here for reference and sharing.
 I use the Monome 128 as a matrix placeholder to keep chunks of code in numerous buttons that can be stored or triggered in real-time.
 Sequential control is currently minimally supported.

-A performance with these tools can be seen here: [link][link]
+A video performance with these tools can be seen here: [link][link]

 At the moment I'm experimenting with an alternative TidalCycles method which, when ready, will replace the current Classes.
 An introduction to that can be found here: [link][tuto]